tglane/socketwrapper/README.md

     // Creates a non-bound UDP socket that is ready to send data but can not receive data. udp_socket();

-    // Creates a UDP socket that is bound to a given address and port so it can send and receive data after construction. udp_socket(const std::string_view bind_addr, const uint16_t port);

     // Creates a UDP socket that is bound to a given endpoint so it can send and receive data directly after construction udp_socket(const endpoint<IP_VER>& endpoint);
     ```